WDoyle123/GravAD/README.md

 ### Prerequisites

-This software requires Python, and has dependencies that can be installed via pip or conda.
+This software requires Python 3.11.3 or newer, and has dependencies that can be installed via pip or conda.
 You can view the full list of dependencies in the `requirements.txt` file.

 ### Installation via GitHub